 EU member state business advisories on Israeli settlements

-Some, such as Belgium’s and Denmark’s, provide links to the UN’s Guiding Principles on Business and Human Rights (UNGP) and the OECD’s Guidelines for Multinational Enterprises.
-Other states, such as the UK and Sweden, have more detailed guidance.
-The latter also explains the non-applicability of preferential trade tariffs as well as the EU’s financial and product labelling guidance in relation to Israeli settlements.
+The ease of access and prominence attributed to these advisories varies from state to state, as does the level of detail provided.
+Some, such as Belgium’s and Denmark’s, provide links to the United Nation’s Guiding Principles on Business and Human Rights (UNGP), and the Organisation for Economic Cooperation and Development (OECD)’s Guidelines for Multinational Enterprises.
+Other states, such as the United Kingdom and Sweden, have more detailed guidance, with the latter also explaining the non-applicability of preferential trade tariffs, as well as the EU’s financial and product labelling guidance in relation to Israeli settlements.

 Austria